How to update your catalog data

 In the Authorization HTTP header:

-A successful response (202 Accepted) has no content, but indicates that the operation was successfully forwarded to the service and that the batch of items is now enqueued to be processed by the Coveo indexing pipeline, for example:
+A successful response indicates that the operation was successfully forwarded to the service and that the batch of items is now enqueued to be processed by the Coveo indexing pipeline.
+The response body contains an orderingId that indicates the time your request was received, as well as the requestId which is the unique identifier for your request.

 Partial item updates